Check out my other site, RPGreats, for honest RPG reviews!

 18. Super Mario Bros.
 2 (Nintendo, 1988)

 As alluded to in my earlier mention of "SMB2j", there's a little bit of controversy surrounding this one.
 Nintendo decided the "real" SMB2 was too difficult and similar to the original and didn't want their audience to feel like they were being short-changed, so they took another game titled "Yume Kojo Doki Doki Panic" - an unrelated Arabian-themed platformer created for a Japanese festival - and retooled it into a Mario game.
 Confusing, to say the least.
-But hey, it's an excellent platformer with a lot of polish over its counterpart (adding more frames of animation to nearly everything and significantly upgraded mechanics) and introduced several new elements to the series, including vertical-scrolling levels (pretty innovative for 1988), picking up and throwing of items to defeat enemies, and even some clever stage design elements like sinking logs and riding enemy projectiles to faraway parts of the level in order to proceed.
+But hey, it's an excellent platformer with a lot of polish over its original counterpart (adding more frames of animation to nearly everything and significantly upgraded mechanics) and introduced several new elements to the series, including vertical-scrolling levels (pretty innovative for 1988), picking up and throwing of items to defeat enemies, and even some clever stage design elements like sinking logs and riding enemy projectiles to faraway parts of the level in order to proceed.
 Clean, colorful, varied visuals were a pretty rare thing to behold in this era, too.

 17. Zelda II: The Adventure of Link (Nintendo, 1988)